Utkarsh-76/all_docs/README.md

-# python_docs
+# all_docs
-Python documentation for own use
+Documentation for own use